-On this day in 1864, General William Tecumseh Sherman seizes Fort McAllister during his notorious “March to the Sea.”
-Within a matter of days, Union forces capture Savannah, Georgia, as well.
+On this day in 1864, General William Tecumseh Sherman’s notorious “March to the Sea” would reach the outskirts of Savannah, Georgia.
+Within a matter of days, Union forces would seize first Fort McAllister, then Savannah as well.

 Sherman and his army of more than 60,000 men began their march on November 15.